Witchcraft Research Association: Formation

-The Pentagram newsletter
+Pentagram newsletter

-The WRA began production of a newsletter, Pentagram, which was edited by a friend of Robert Cochrane named Gerard Noel.
+The WRA newsletter Pentagram was edited by a friend of Robert Cochrane named Gerard Noel.
 In the first issue, Valiente included an article in which she expressed the hope that the WRA would become a "United Nations of the Craft", bringing together different Wiccan traditions in the spirit of unity.
 According to Hutton, "the Association fell at this initial hurdle."
 In the next issue of Pentagram, an article was contributed by Cochrane, in which he echoed Valiente's call for a full study of the differing forms of the witch-cult, which in his view would reveal an ancient mystery religion which lay behind them.
 He extolled his own mystical interpretation of the religion as the most true, deeming it superior to others.
 However, one of Cochrane's friends, "Taliesin", also produced an article for the newsletter in which he claimed to be a member of a Goddess-focused hereditary tradition based in the West Country.
 In several articles published between May and December he extolled his own tradition and scornfully criticised others.
 In one of these articles he criticised Valiente's speech at the WRA dinner as exemplifying "the Gardnerian atmosphere of sweetness and light coupled with good clean fun under the auspices of a Universal Auntie".
 Hutton believed that this was probably the first appearance in print of the term "Gardnerian" to describe the followers of Gardner's Wiccan tradition.

 Two Gardnerians, Arnold Crowther and "Monsieur", responded to Taliesin's criticisms, to which he then retaliated with what Hutton called "an even nastier reply".
 Cochrane had encouraged "Taliesin" in his messages, which damaged the relationship between Cochrane and Valiente.
 She had little respect for "Taliesin"; conducting research into him, she found that he had no apparent connection to a West Country tradition, that he instead lived near to Cochrane in the Thames Valley, and that he had for a time been a member of Gardner's Bricket Wood coven.